denten-books/plain-text/20-metaphor.md

 manipulation" model, in which they began to occupy virtual, figurative environments.
 The chapter draws on archives from graphic design, literary theory, and computer science---fields that come into direct contact in the 1970s, 1980s, and 1990s.
-The trajectory from the conversational to the "direct" model of human-computer interaction points to the speculative possibility of seemingly unmediated, affective coupling between human and machine---a possibility that I acknowledge and finally reject outright in my conclusion.
+The trajectory from the conversational to "direct" model of human-computer interaction points to a speculative possibility, by which human and machine couple in seemingly unmediated, affective ways.
+I acknowledge and finally reject the idea outright in my conclusion.

 ## Verisimilitude

 Metaphors structure human habitation within simulated environments.
-"People do not think like computers," a group of engineers from Interval Research Group write in a patent application describing "methods and systems for providing human/computer interfaces."
+"People do not think like computers," a group of engineers from Interval Research Group wrote in a patent application describing "methods and systems for providing human/computer interfaces."
 Metaphors, according to their description, "permit more efficient and medium independent communications between people and computers."[@boyden_methods_1999, 1] Metaphor mediates in the symbolic transference between human and machine, at the liminal space where two disparate systems of representation meet to exchange information.
-"Certain encoded information is translated into certain decoded information," the engineers conclude [@boyden_methods_1999].
+"Certain encoded information is translated into certain decoded information," the engineers concluded [@boyden_methods_1999].

-Interfaces translate machine states---the configuration of open and closed circuits---into pictures, numbers, and letters, all species of human cognitive states.
+Interfaces translate machine states---the configuration of open and closed circuits---into pictures, numbers, and letters---all species of human cognitive states.
 A computer is, in essence, a system for such metaphoric transference of properties.
-"A user interface is represented on the display screen in the form of metaphoric objects, called icons" writes another group of engineers, in employ by the Xerox Corporation.
-"An icon may be a representation of a virtual object, such as a virtual floppy disk," they continue.
-Crucially, the virtual object may be accessible either in what the authors referred to as the "host system world" or in the "emulating processor world," even when the "virtual floppy disk may have a filing system alien to the host system world."
+"A user interface is represented on the display screen in the form of metaphoric objects, called icons" wrote another group of engineers, in employ by the Xerox Corporation.
+An icon, they continued, "may be a representation of a virtual object, such as a virtual floppy disk."
-[@beard_data_1990, 1] In other words, the arrangement of information on the screen---the poetics of emulated space---may be incompatible with the arrangement of electromagnetic charges on the floppy disk itself---the poetics of inscription.
+Crucially, a virtual object may be accessible either in what the authors referred to as a "host system world" or an "emulating processor world," even when "virtual floppy disk[s] may have a filing system alien to the host system world." [@beard_data_1990, 1] An arrangement of information on screen---the poetics of emulated space---are incompatible with arrangements of electromagnetic charge on disk---poetics of inscription.

-To reflect on the function of metaphor in everyday computation, consider the following passage from a patent filed by Xerox in 1991.
+To reflect on metaphoric function in everyday computation, consider the following passage from a patent filed by Xerox in 1991.
 It describes an "electronic library metaphor," which includes: